Kerbalism/Kerbalism/docs/support.rst

 Supported Mods
 ==============

 Most mods work together with Kerbalism, others don't.
 Such is life.
-For a non-exhaustive list of supported mods have a look inside the Support folder.
+For a complete list of supported mods have a look inside the `Support folder`_.
 Some of the interactions deserve a special mention though:

 SCANsat
 -------